Inotiv

 Model Summary

-The ARTE10 transgenic line, created on a C57BL/6NTac background, comprises two co-integrated constructs in mice.
-Specifically, it involves expression of a transgene encoding the 695-amino acid isoform with the Swedish mutation of human APP (KM670/671NL), and another construct carrying human PS1 with the M146V mutation (PS1M146V).
+ARTE10 mice, created on a C57BL/6NTac background, comprises two co-integrated constructs in mice.
+Specifically, it involves expression of a transgene encoding the 695-amino acid isoform with the Swedish mutation of the human amyloid precursor protein (KM670/671NL), and another construct carrying human presenilin 1 with the M146V mutation (PS1M146V).
 The co-inheritance of these transgenes is governed by the Thy1 promoter, allowing for streamlined breeding with other mouse models.
-ARTE10 mice, acquired from Taconic Biosciences, have been reported to develop amyloid plaques at 3 months of age, followed by neuronal loss, gliosis at 6 months, and cognitive impairments at 12 months of age.
-This Alzheimer’s model does not exhibit neurofibrillary tangles.
+This Alzheimer's animal model, acquired from Taconic Biosciences, have been reported to develop amyloid plaques at 3 months of age, followed by neuronal loss, gliosis at 6 months, and cognitive impairments at 12 months of age.
+ARTE10 mice do not exhibit neurofibrillary tangles.

 Validation Data